fdomw/OWLVirtualProduction/README.md

 Render Hardware Interface (RHI) DirectX 11 & DirectX 12: Latest Drivers.

 Need help?
-You can join our [Discord](https://discord.gg/YRYRcSTb) to discuss this shared project with e community or ask questions [here](https://knowledge.offworld.live/en)
+You can join our [Discord](https://discord.gg/YRYRcSTb) to discuss this shared project with the community or ask questions [here](https://knowledge.offworld.live/en)

  ### Licensing